tschiemer/at-commander/README.md

 # AT Commander

-Promised based AT(tention) command handler for serial ports (typically for use with external modem components and the like).
+Promise based AT(tention) command handler for serial ports (typically for use with external modem components and the like).

+This module is ment to serve only as a basis for your specific device implementations - it is rather device agnostic, so to speak.

+For a sample (beta) implementation see [telit-modem](https://www.npmjs.com/package/telit-modem)

 Features: